grigorye/BlinkTool/README.md

   get-video               Get video
   toggle-camera           Toggle camera
-  remove-obsolete-media   Remove media that is no longer available remotely.
+  remove-obsolete-media   Remove media that is no longer available remotely. version                 Print the current version of the tool

   See 'blink-tool help <subcommand>' for detailed help.
 ```